A Category-Theoretic Analysis of Conformal Prediction: Further Properties of our Categories

-Given our previous proofs, it is easy to see that, under conditions \ref{H1}-\ref{H5}, the Full Conformal Prediction correspondence $\kappa$ is a morphism of $\mathbf{UHCont}_\text{c}$.
-This is because $Y$ is compact Hausdorff, and the graph of $\kappa$ is closed by the Proof of Theorem \ref{conf-pred-diagr}.
-By the Closed Graph Theorem (Lemma \ref{lem:CG}), this means that $\kappa$ is upper hemicontinuous and closed-valued; But $Y$ is compact Hausdorff, which implies that $\kappa$ is compact-valued.
+Given our previous proof, it is easy to see that, under conditions (i)-(iv) in Section 3.2 in the Main Text, the Full Conformal Prediction correspondence $\kappa$ is a morphism of $\mathbf{UHCont}_\text{c}$.
+This is because $Y$ is compact Hausdorff, and the graph of $\kappa$ is closed by the Proof of Theorem 7 in the Main Text.
+By the Closed Graph Theorem (Lemma 8 in the Main Text), this means that $\kappa$ is upper hemicontinuous and closed-valued; But $Y$ is compact Hausdorff, which implies that $\kappa$ is compact-valued.